sentinel-hub/sentinelhub-js/README.md

   const stats = await layer.getStats(getStatsParams, requestsConfig);
   const tiles = await layer.findTiles(bbox, fromTime, toTime, null, null, requestsConfig);
 } catch (err) {
+  // The exception thrown by canceling network requests can be caught and identified by `isCancelled`. if (!isCancelled(err)) {
     throw err;
   }
+}
 ```

-You can also cancel requests when searching/fetching data.
+You can also cancel requests explicitly when searching/fetching data.
 To do so a token needs to be created and passed through the requests configuration object.

 In the example below, a cancel token is passed inside the configuration request object.
 The timeout will cancel the requests after 500 miliseconds, throwing an exception.